rm511130/PCF4CAS/README.md

 ![](./images/guestbook.png)

-Let's try working with an NGINX Ingress Controller now:
+Let's try working with an NGINX Ingress Controller now.

+** ATTENTION **

+These next steps in this lab are configured to be executed by only one person using the `pks_manager` user.
+Whoever gets to this point in the Lab first gets to execute the following steps. **Please make sure you let everyone else know who you are.**

 ![](./images/lab.png)

-1. Continuing on your Ubuntu VM, and remembering to use your namespace#:
+1. Continuing on your Ubuntu VM:

 ```
+pks get-kubeconfig pks_managers_cluster -u pks_admin -p password -a https://api.pks.ourpcf.com -k
-kubectl create -f ingress-rbac-allinone.yml -n namespace1
+kubectl create -f ingress-rbac-allinone.yml
 ```

 You should see an output like the one shown below: